-This statement is made pursuant to section 54 of the Modern Slavery Act 2015 with respect to the financial year ending 31 December 2019 and sets out the approach The Store Ltd has in place to prevent the occurrence of modern slavery and human trafficking in our supply chain or in any of our business operations in the United Kingdom and elsewhere.
+This statement is made pursuant to section 54 of the Modern Slavery Act 2015 with respect to the financial year ending 31 December 2019 and sets out the approach A Place For Everything (The Store Ltd) has in place to prevent the occurrence of modern slavery and human trafficking in our supply chain or in any of our business operations in the United Kingdom and elsewhere.

 We operate a number of policies which reflect our objective to acting ethically and in line with our legal and regulatory obligations with regard to our employees, customers and our business relationships.

 Our Code of Conduct is the standard that we set ourselves for what we say and do in our relationships with our customers, suppliers, colleagues, shareholders, regulators, government bodies and other parties.
-The Code represents our approach to the standards we expect from each other and it prescribes a set of behaviors expected of all employees of the Store Ltd, wherever they work.
+The Code represents our approach to the standards we expect from each other and it prescribes a set of behaviors expected of all employees of A Place For Everything (The Store Ltd), wherever they work.
 We organise these standards under four principles with clear lines of individual responsibility:

 Our 'Speak out' Policy details the procedures our employees should follow if they have concerns about any wrongdoing, unlawful conduct, bribery, financial malpractice, dangers to the public or the environment, or possible fraud or other risks to the business.

 Our recruitment Policy outlines our approach to recruiting employees.
 The principles of equality underpin our activity, seeking to ensure that recruitment and selection processes are designed to support fairness.